linuxserver/docker-jenkins-builder/README.md

 # linuxserver/config-manager

-You will need Ansible installed on your system.

-Clone the repo, cd into it and run

-    ansible-playbook generate-docs.yml
+You will need docker.
+Edit the `NAME` variable to match the `container-*` file in vars.

+    docker run --rm -e NAME=airsonic -v ${PWD}/readme:/ansible/readme config-manager:latest

 Then look under the `readme/project_name` directory.

-Lots still to do on this but this is the general gist of what I was going for.